girvan/mobile-detection/README.md

 Features:
 * dimensions for touch, ios, tablet and android
-* js: no jquery required.
+* no jquery required.
-* js: able to put into `<head>`
+* able to put into `<head>`
-* js: the fast to implement responsive design.
+* the fast to implement responsive design.
-* js: light weight: Minimized code is less then 350 bytes.
+* light weight: Minimized code is less then 350 bytes.
+* provide php code which equavlant to js code
+* full unittested

 Variables on different devices